TravelWake Score

 Source note

-Entry cues were checked against France-Visas on 10 May 2026, and rail-planning cues were checked against SNCF Connect.
-Base strategy, workday posture, and budget trade-offs remain TravelWake editorial reads built on those operating signals.
+Entry cues were checked against France-Visas on 24 May 2026, and rail-planning cues were checked against SNCF Connect.
+Paris-first arrival logic, Nice-, Strasbourg-, and Toulouse-led second-base choices, and budget trade-offs remain TravelWake editorial reads built on those operating signals.

 Checked 10 May 2026.